openvinotoolkit/operator/docs/RAG_serving_demo.md

 The same demo can be adjusted to run the inference on GPU cards.
 It would require the following changes:
 - installing Intel Device Plugin
 - adding to the ModelServer resource requirements
-- changing in the model.py the device parameter from CPU to GPU
+- added extra environment variable DEVICE=gpu

 ## Deploying on Persistent Volume Claim

 The demo can be used also with the cluster storage and PVC in the cluster.
 In such scenario the model can be storged in the same location with the servable configuration files.
 That way model downloading Hugging Face hub is needed.
 Locally storted model can be in compressed IR format.
-It speed up the model loading time.
+It speeds up the model loading time.